-With the network undergoing an exciting transformation, we are leveraging new technology to improve how energy is generated, used and stored.
-One way we are doing this, is with community batteries.
+With the network undergoing an exciting transformation, we’re evolving to give customers more choice around how they generate, use and store energy.
+One way we’re doing this, is with community batteries.

-As part of our community battery program, these batteries are being rolled out across Perth metro and regional WA to deliver immediate benefits to the local community and the grid.
+As part of our community battery program, we’re rolling out various batteries across Perth metro and regional WA to deliver immediate benefits to the local community and the grid.
 There are currently 13 community batteries across the network and there’s more to come!

 So what is a community battery?

 Watch the video to find out…

-Batteries play a big part in transforming our grid.
-There are currently two types of batteries being used as part our network:
+Batteries play a big part in connecting WA to a brighter energy future.
+There are currently three types of large-scale energy storage systems being used across our network:

-So not only do batteries benefit local customers by improving power reliability, but they also benefit the grid by smoothing the load and helping to integrate renewables.
+Batteries benefit customers by improving power reliability, but they also benefit the grid by smoothing the load and helping to integrate renewables.

 Watch this video to find out more…

-Our community battery program benefits the entire community, whether they have solar panels or not.
+Community batteries benefit the entire community, whether you have solar panels or not.

 This is because they are placed in areas where the network needs upgrading or adjusting to maintain power reliability and quality.
-For example, for an older part of the network, there might be too much pressure on a transformer to accept two-way flow of power is more than the transformer was originally built to handle.
+For example, for an older part of the network, there might be too much pressure on a transformer to accept two-way flow of power.

 Community batteries solve this problem.
-They soak up any excess power and smooth the flow, improving power reliability and quality to local customers.
+They soak up any excess solar power and smooth the flow, improving power reliability and quality to customers.